pmartindev/chef-mozilla_firefox/README.md

 ### Attributes
 * `version` - Install `latest`, `latest-esr`, `latest-beta`, or specific version e.g., `42.0`, `38.4.0esr`, or `43.0b4`.
-Ignored on Linux platforms when `use_package_manager` is true.
+Ignored on CentOS, Red Hat and Debian platforms when `use_package_manager` is true.
 * `checksum` - SHA256 Checksum of the file.
 Not required.
 * `lang` - Language desired.
-Ignored on Linux platforms when `use_package_manager` is `true`.
+Ignored on CentOS, Red Hat and Debian platforms when `use_package_manager` is `true`.
 Default is `en-US`.
 * `force_32bit` -  Install 32-bit browser on 64-bit machines.
 Ignored on Mac OS X and package installs.
 Default `false`.
 * `path` - Path to install Firefox.
 Linux: `/opt/firefox/#{version}_#{language}`, Windows:
 `#{ENV['SYSTEMDRIVE']}\\Program Files\\Mozilla Firefox\\firefox.exe` when nil.
 Default `nil`.
 * `use_package_manager` - Install using apt or yum package manager.
 CentOS/Red Hat and Debian platforms only.
 Default is `true`.
-* `link` - Create the specfied symlink (Linux Only).
+* `link` - Create the specfied symlink (Linux non-package installs only).
 This can be an array to create multiple symlinks to the same instance, or a string for a single symlink.
 Default `nil`.
 * `packages` - Dependency packages for non-package installs.
-Linux platform only.
+CentOS, Red Hat and Debian platforms only.
 Default values depend on Linux platform.
 * `windows_ini_source` - Template source.
 Default `windows.ini.erb`.
 * `windows_ini_content` -  Template content.
 Default `InstallDirectoryPath: :path`.